Let's DiscussEnquire Now

-- The app lists information about teams, players, and tournaments, and all this information has to be made accessible for the search engines, protecting user information.
+- The app lists information about teams, players, and tournaments, and all this information has to be made accessible to search engines, protecting user information.

 - Across a remote team with changing members, it becomes very hard to address a common style guide to follow.

-- For providing SEO capabilities and speeding up rendering on budget devices, it is important to have HTML on page upfront and server-side rendering can certainly help with that.
-But server-side rendering React comes with its own complexities and we have chosen a framework to abstract them away with Next.JS.
+- For providing SEO capabilities and speeding up rendering on budget devices, it is important to have HTML on the page upfront, and server-side rendering can certainly help with that.
+However, server-side rendering React comes with its own complexities, and we have chosen a framework to abstract them away with Next.js.

 - For maintaining the speed of rendering across devices, the site works with different patterns, like skeleton screens on the first load so that the user knows that the page is loading but at the same time gives the perception of where the content is going to be placed.
 Links to different pages are pre-rendered so that the previous page remains intractable even when loading data proceeds in the background.

-- For overcoming the challenge for SEO, we have chosen to include titles for pages being loaded accurately and added social media headers for pages that are being shared using open graph APIs.
-To help with the URLs, instead of adding the complexity of slugs on the frontend, we have created an express server for the frontend that supplies the ID but abstracts it away for search engines and users.
+- For overcoming the challenge of SEO, we have chosen to include titles for pages being loaded accurately and added social media headers for pages that are being shared using open graph APIs.
+To help with the URLs, instead of adding the complexity of slugs on the front end, we have created an express server for the front end that supplies the ID but abstracts it away for search engines and users.